-- Arrangements were in place to safeguard children and vulnerable adults from abuse that reflected relevant legislation and local requirements and policies were accessible to all staff.
+Arrangements were in place to safeguard children and vulnerable adults from abuse that reflected relevant legislation and local requirements and policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 There was a lead member of staff for safeguarding.
-The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
+The GPs who were level three trained attended safeguarding meetings when possible and always provided reports where necessary for other

+- agencies.
 Staff demonstrated they understood their responsibilities and all had received training relevant to their role.
-GPs were trained to Safeguarding level three. - A notice in the waiting room advised patients that nurses would act as chaperones, if required.
-All staff who acted as chaperones were trained for the role and had received a disclosure and barring check (DBS)
+We saw relevant safeguarding notes had been added to patient records during our inspection. - A notice in the waiting room advised patients that staff would act as chaperones, if required.
+Staff who acted as chaperones were trained for the role and in the main had been checked through the Disclosure and Barring Services (DBS).
+We noted that one of the chaperones did not have a DBS check.
+The practice manager assured us that an immediate DBS check would be carried out.
+We were sent confirmation that this was being processed after our inspection and the chaperone would stop carrying out these duties until the clearance had been received.

-- check).
 DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable. - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
 The practice nurse was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
 There was an infection control protocol in place and staff had received up to date training.
-Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency drugs and vaccinations, in the practice minimised the risks to patients.
-This included prescribing practices, the storage of drugs and records with respect to the use of medicines.
-The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
-Prescription pads were securely stored and there were systems in development to monitor their use.
-Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation.
-The practice had a system for production of Patient Specific Directions to enable Health Care Assistants to administer vaccinations. - We reviewed four personnel files and found that appropriate recruitment checks had been undertaken prior to employment.
+Annual infection control and cleaning audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The risks associated with medicines management were minimised.
+This included arrangements for the storage and management of emergency drugs, vaccines, and controlled drugs.
+Regular medication audits were carried out with the support of the local CCG pharmacy teams and the local pharmacist to ensure the practice was prescribing in line with best practice guidelines for safe prescribing.
+Prescription pads were securely stored and there were systems in place to monitor their use. - We reviewed four personnel files and found that appropriate recruitment checks had been undertaken prior to employment.
 For example, proof of identification, photo identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.